florencevdubois/AdventOfCode/README.md

 # AdventOfCode
 My code (in R) to solve the Advent of Code puzzles.
+To participate: https://adventofcode.com/